Liozon/geoinf-app/README.md

 | phpMyAdmin   | 4.7.4        |
 | MySQL        | 5.7.19       |
 | MariaDB      | 10.2.8       |

-Download a copy of this repository [here](https://github.com/Liozon/geoinf-app/archive/master.zip) and unzip the folder.

 ### Installation in WAMP or MAMP